Skip to content

 workspaceobjectReference to the workspace where this module should be deployed.
 See WorkspaceReference.Yes

-configobjectCustom configuration for the module (arbitrary key-value pairs).No
+configobjectUser-provided configuration values (arbitrary key-value pairs).No

 hibernatedbooleanWhether the module should be in hibernated state.No (default: false)